DanielGarcia-Carrillo/Better-Soundcloud-Likes-redux/README.md

 # Better-Soundcloud-Likes-redux
 A port of my better soundcloud to react/redux

+A web app to display all of my soundcloud likes on the same page with fast searching.

 Currently deployed to [google storage](https://storage.googleapis.com/better-soundcloud-callback.appspot.com/index.html) (no server is used to make implementation simple)

 ## Testing